Skip to content.

 Health Canada’s Special Access Program (SAP) allows practitioners to request access to drugs that are unavailable for sale in Canada.
 This access is limited to clients with serious or life-threatening conditions on a compassionate or emergency basis, when conventional therapies have failed, are unsuitable, or are unavailable.
 NPs may request access to medications that they are legally authorized to prescribe through the SAP.
 More information about the SAP, and requirements that practitioners must meet, is available on Health Canada’s website.

 The ADP helps eligible Ontarians with long-term physical disabilities access and pay for personalized assistive devices.
-The Ministry accepts NP authorization forms for enteric feeding and ostomy supplies.
-For more information, call the Ministry at 1 800 268-6021 (416-327-8804 in Toronto) or visit the Ministry website.
+The Ministry accepts NP authorization forms for several devices and supplies.
+For more information on the type of devices and the circumstances in which NPs can complete authorization forms, call the Ministry at 1 800 268-6021 (416-327-8804 in Toronto) or visit the Ministry website.

 When the equipment and supplies are available in a hospital and prescribed for a client by either an NP employed by the hospital, or an NP who has privileges at the hospital, OHIP covers the costs of: